Nats In Fold: U.Va.'s Doolittle Returns, But What About Zim?

 Now it is time to move on.

+Paul Menhart, who took over in May, said he is prepared for his first spring training as the pitching coach of the Nationals.

-That is due largely to the fact he attended spring training with the Nationals the past several years as the roving minor league coordinator.
+That is due largely to the fact he attended spring training with the Nationals the past several years as the roving minor league coordinator and before that as the Double-A pitching coach in Harrisburg, Pa.
 He watched the previous four pitching coaches and how they prepared for spring training.

 “I paid close attention to that.
 I feel comfortable from day one,” he said Sunday.
 “The guys that we have coming back are pros.
 They know exactly what they need to do to get ready.”